SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 30. - Minor Lifesteal

-You drain life energy from a hostile creature you can see within range.
-Deal 1d8 Necrotic damage to target on hit, heal amount of HP equal to half of damage dealt and gain 1d4 temporary hit points.
-This spell has no effect on undead or constructs.
-Both damage and temporary HP gain additional die at levels 5, 11 and 17.
+You drain life energy from a hostile creature that you can see within 30 feet.
+Deal 1d8 necrotic damage to target on hit and heal for half the damage dealt.
+This spell has no effect on undead and constructs.
+The damage gains an additional die at levels 5th, 11th and 17th.

 # 31. - Mirror Image